What is RDP and How to use it?

 How to use RDP in cloud computing?

-For accessing and managing resources that are hosted on cloud servers, we can use RDP’s protocol.
+For accessing and managing resources that hosted on cloud servers, we can use RDP’s protocol.
 For example, it can enable the users to connect to VMs (Virtual machines) that are running on GCP (google cloud platform), and other cloud service providers.

 You need to fulfill all these requirements, in order to access RDP: